JSunit6/FetchPointsAssignment/README.md

 Response Status:

 	1. Successfull request: 200 OK

 	2. User not found in the system: 	"status": 404, "error": "Not Found",
     			"message": "User id not present.",

 	3. Add reward points to user's account

+3. Add transaction/points to user's account.

 Example: